MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **bridgeWaitingTime** - Metric to diagnose performance in rendering of the feed.

 - **clientCorrelationId** - The globally unique identifier for the application's session.

+- **clientScenario** - Scenario discriminator for different variants of the feed.

 - **ClientTimeStamp** - Timestamp of when the event was logged in the client.